m3lcy/Enterprise-Network/README.md

 # Enterprise-topology
-A repository containing the Cisco device configurations for an Enterprise level network contained in .txt files This network comprises of L2/L3 protocols which consists of:
+A repository containing the Cisco device configurations for an Enterprise level network contained in .txt files This network comprises of L2/L3 networking protocols which consists of:
 - ip route
 - stp
 - vlan